IBM PCIe Crypto Card V2 (PCIeCC2)

 Highest cryptographic security available.

 Federal Information Processing Standards (FIPS) are issued by the U.S. National Institute of Standards and Technology (NIST).
-The PCIeCC2 cryptographic processes are performed within an enclosure on the HSM that are designed to meet the requirements of FIPS PUB 140-2, Security Requirements for Cryptographic Modules, Overall Security Level 4.
+The PCIeCC2 cryptographic processes are performed within an enclosure on the HSM that is validated to FIPS PUB 140-2, Security Requirements for Cryptographic Modules, Overall Security Level 4.
+See FIPS certification number 3164 on the Computer Security Resource Center website for the certification.
 Level 4 is the highest level of certification achievable for commercial cryptographic devices.
-The certification process for the IBM 4767 Cryptographic Coprocessor Security Module has begun for Level 4, and is listed on the Computer Security Resource Center website in their FIPS 140-1 and FIPS 140-2 Modules In Process List.
+See

 Available on multiple platforms.